Far-right populist surprises in Romanian presidential election appearing set to enter runoff

 “The mainstream political parties have lost the connection with regular Romanians,” he said.
 “You don’t have strong candidates or strong leaders … there are weak candidates, weak leaders, and the parties in general are pretty much disconnected.”

-Ecaterina Nawadia, a 20-year-old architecture student, said she voted for the first time in a national election on Sunday and hopes young people turn out in high numbers.
+Ecaterina Nawadia, a 20-year-old architecture student, said she voted for the first time in a national election on Sunday and hoped young people turn out in high numbers.

 “Since the (1989) revolution, we didn’t have a really good president,” she said.
 “I hope most of the people my age went to vote … because the leading candidate is not the best option.”